Ashu-NT/project_manager_Lite/docs/pm_modernization/R5F_1_TIMESHEETS.md

 ## Status

-**IMPLEMENTATION COMPLETE - R5H EVIDENCE GATES APPLY.** R5F remains closed and Review Queue ownership is unchanged.
+**CLOSED BY R5H.** R5F remains closed and Review Queue ownership is unchanged.
 R5F.1 owns one canonical `Work -> Timesheets` workspace.
+PostgreSQL scale, security, responsive runtime, and final PM regression evidence are reconciled in the R5H closure documents.
 R6 is outside this phase.

 The earlier personal-only implementation is not a compatibility target.
 Its `Owner*` contracts, reader, presenter, controller, tests, and QML type artifacts